PROFILE

 response to North Korea's freezing its

-graphite-moderated nuclear program under U.S.
+graphite-moderated nuclear program under United

-and IAEA verification.
-North Korea agreed to
+States and IAEA verification.
+North Korea agreed

-of the reactors.
-KEDO subsequently identified
+provision of the reactors.
+KEDO subsequently

-groundbreaking ceremony in August 1997.
-In
+held a groundbreaking ceremony in August 1997.

-December 1999, KEDO and the (South) Korea
+In December 1999, KEDO and the (South) Korea

 Electric Power Corporation (KEPCO) signed the